Case Study · Senior Capstone, Spring 2022

 Key Finding

-Users reported being satisfied with existing resources — but follow-up questions revealed this satisfaction wasn't earned.
+Users reported being satisfied with existing resources, but follow-up questions revealed this satisfaction wasn't earned.
 They were tolerating poor tools because reliable alternatives didn't exist.
+Essentially, the bar wasn't "this works well," it was "this works at all."

 Competitive audit comparing existing resources across operating system, features, visual design, and user reception.